 In prescription form, benzodiazepines are therapeutic, but long-term use can cause addiction.
 Used to get a high or induce a drunken-like state, these drugs decrease inhibitions and impair judgment.
 Rohypnol causes a stupor-like state.

 The effects of Flunitrazepam (Rohypnol) are fast-acting and can last four to eight hours.
 Short-acting benzodiazepines have a half-life of less than 12 hours.
 Intermediate-acting compounds have a half-life of 12-24 hours, and may cause inattention or sluggishness the morning after taking.

 Effects of withdrawal

 Withdrawal symptoms are mainly anxiety-related.
 These effects occasionally go on for months and may include insomnia and gastrointestinal problems, even when use is gradually reduced.

 Abrupt discontinuation of prescription benzodiazepines can cause these symptoms as well as seizures and hyperactivity.

-Flunitrazapam (Rohynol) causes sedation andsluggishness.
+Flunitrazepam (Rohypnol) causes sedation and sluggishness.
 It can also cause amnesia, so the person doesn’t remember what happened during the drug-induced stupor.
 Users are at a high risk for sexual assault.